-(1) IMPORTANT: To make a copy of a database using the Full File and Filegroup Backup method, available only for VDI, it must be restored to a different SQL Server[®] Instance.

-When renaming a database during a VSS-based restore, the database files must also be relocated to an alternate directory.
+- i IMPORTANT: To make a copy of a database using the Full File and Filegroup Backup method, available only for VDI, it must be restored to a different SQL Server[®] Instance. - When renaming a database during a VSS-based restore, the database files must also be relocated to an alternate directory.
 If the database files are not relocated to an alternate directory, the restore fails.
 This failure is because VSS does not let you rename the database without moving the data and log files to a different directory.
-When relocating data and log files for VSS-based restores, you can relocate the data files to one directory and the log files to a separate directory if both directories are different than the original.

-- 1 In the Navigation pane, click Create Restore Job, select Plug-in for SQL Server from the Plugin Type list, select the applicable saveset, and click Next. - Select the database to restore from the backup saveset by following the instructions outlined in Restoring data from Online VDI backups. - 2 With the database selected on the Create Selection Set page, select Rename from the Actions list. - 3 In the Rename/Relocate dialog box, enter the applicable information: - Rename: Enter the new name. - IMPORTANT: When renaming a database during a VSS-based restore, the database files must also be relocated to an alternate directory.
+When relocating data and log files for VSS-based restores, you can relocate the data files to one directory and the log files to a separate directory if both directories are different than the original. - In the Navigation pane, click Create Restore Job, select Plug-in for SQL Server from the Plugin Type list, select the applicable saveset, and click Next. - Select the database to restore from the backup saveset by following the instructions outlined in Restoring data from Online VDI backups. - 2 With the database selected on the Create Selection Set page, select Rename from the Actions list. - 3 In the Rename/Relocate dialog box, enter the applicable information: - Rename: Enter the new name. - IMPORTANT: When renaming a database during a VSS-based restore, the database files must also be relocated to an alternate directory.
 If the database files are not relocated to an alternate directory, the restore fails.
 This failure is because VSS does not let you rename the database without moving the data and log files to a different directory.
-When relocating data and log files for VSS-based restores, you can relocate the data files to one directory and the log files to a separate directory if both directories are different from the original. - Relocate: Enter the new path. - The plug-in lets you relocate the log files to a directory other than the data files directory.
+When relocating data and log files for VSS-based restores, you can relocate the data files to one directory and the log files to a separate directory if both directories are different from the original. - Relocate: Enter the new path.

+The plug-in lets you relocate the log files to a directory other than the data files directory.
 To restore to separate directories, type in the paths to the directories where the data files and log files are to be restored.
 Enter the data file directory first, and then enter the path to the log file directory.
 Separate the two directory paths using a comma-no space must exist before or after the comma.
-The directory specified in this field must exist at job run-time. - 4 To apply your changes, click Ok. - The database name is accompanied by the rename and relocate information in parentheses. - 5 Continue with the restore procedure as explained in Restoring data from Online VDI backups.
+The directory specified in this field must exist at job run-time.

+- 4 To apply your changes, click OK. - NOTE: In the WebUI, the database name is accompanied by the rename and relocate information in parentheses.
+The database files are renamed using a concatenation of the new name and the original name, that is, <NewName> <OriginalName>. - 5 Continue with the restore procedure as explained in Restoring data from Online VDI backups.